phonglam3103/msani-readthedocs/docs/source/usage.rst

 1. Remove salts
 ============

 To use the remove salts function, simply use the ``--removesalts`` flag.
 The program uses a predefined salt list in `MolSanitizer/Data/salt_stripping.txt <https://github.com/Isra3l/MolSanitizer/blob/main/MolSanitizer/Data/salt_stripping.txt>`_ to remove the salts, which contain both organic and inorganic salts commonly used in medicinal chemistry.
+Since the 0.2.3 version, Salt Remover will also remove the smaller fragments in the same molecule entry and only retain the largest one.

 *Caution:* If the entry is an organic salt (e.g., sodium acetate CH\ :sub:`3` COO\ :sup:`-` Na\ :sup:`+`), the whole entry will be removed.